Multi-Symbol Digital AirComp via Modulation Design and Power Adaptation: System Model

 To ensure error-free computation, the tabular function must uniquely associate each received constellation sequence with its corresponding function value.
 In contrast to ChannelComp, where decoding relies on individual symbols, correct recovery in \ac{SeMAC} depends on the received modulation sequence.
 Thus, any two sequences $\bm{v}_i$ and $\bm{v}_j$ must be separated in Euclidean space when their function outputs $f^{(i)}$ and $f^{(j)}$ are different.
 This requirement leads to a generalized overlap avoidance constraint for designing multi-symbol modulation:

 where \( \|\cdot\|_2 \) denotes the \( \ell_2 \)-norm.
-Note that if the condition in~\eqref{eq:CompCond_multislot} is not satisfied, the corresponding Voronio regions are merged, and we consider the average of the associated function outputs as the final function output~\cite{saeed2023ChannelComp}.
-The overall \ac{SeMAC} process is shown in Fig.~\ref{fig:digital_aircomp}.
+Note that if the condition in~\eqref{eq:CompCond_multislot} is not satisfied, the corresponding Voronio regions are merged, and we consider the average of the associated outputs as the final function output~\cite{saeed2023ChannelComp}.
+The overall \ac{SeMAC} process is shown in Figure~\ref{fig:digital_aircomp}.